marcyves/walldrink/README.md

 You can choose the delai between 2 updates from the main window.

 BTW, there is only ONE window.
-No amdinistration(you have to enter the beverage list directly into the database) and the only 2 personalizations allowed are:
+No administration (you have to enter the beverage list directly into the database) and the only 2 personalizations allowed are:

  * reset step to 0
  * change delai value